Swamp-fire/Swamp-fire/README.md

 - 👋 Hi, I’m @Swamp-fire.
 Nice to meet you.
 - 👀 I’m interested in doing something new ...
 - 🌱 I’m currently learning how to do, what to do, when to do.
-- 💞️ I’m looking to collaborate on improvement in projects
+- 💞️ I’m looking to collaborate on improvement in my projects.
 - 📫 How to reach me, i will tell you when i found out.
 - ⚡ Fun fact: 1/0